fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 Let’s do some code!

-In general, you should do not so many changes to have the WinRT apps.
-First, you need to start by doing the Xamarin Forms setup, this way you need change the OnLaunched method in the App.xaml.cs has following:
+In general, you should do not make so many changes to have the WinRT apps.
+First, you need to start by setting up the Xamarin Forms setup,, this way you need change the OnLaunched method in the App.xaml.cs as following:

       protected override void OnLaunched(LaunchActivatedEventArgs e)